-Some international job seekers may consider working as an IT engineer in Japan.
+Some international job seekers may consider working as an software engineer in Japan.
 In this article, we will introduce several characteristics of the Japanese IT industry.
 If you are interested in this industry, please feel free to use the following information in this article as a personal reference.

 - Characteristics of the Japanese IT industry